couchbaselabs/mini-hacks/signup-and-login/README.md

 To provide a login and sign up screen, you must setup an app server that handles the user creation accordingly as the admin port (4985) is not publicly accessible.
 In this tutorial, you'll learn how to:

 - Use the Admin REST API to create a user.
-- Setup an App Server with NodeJS to manage the users.
+- Setup an App Server with Node.js to manage the users.
 - Design a Login and Sign up screen in a sample Android app to test your App Server.

 ## Getting started